What are the most POPULAR dark gray paint colours?

 7. BENJAMIN MOORE TROUT GRAY 2124-20

-I have MAD love for Trout Gray as it’s a gray that’s colorful enough to be interesting without being overwhelming in its approach.
-As for undertones, Trout Gray leans nicely into blue; a blue that leans HARD into violet, as shown in this powder room with personality.
+I have MAD love for Trout Gray as it’s a gray that’s colourful enough to be interesting without being overwhelming in its approach.
+As for undertones, Trout Gray leans nicely into blue, a blue that leans HARD into violet, as shown in this powder room with personality.

 The MOST NEUTRAL Dark Gray Paint Colors

-While the above options are the most POPULAR dark gray paint colors, this next section is about the most NEUTRAL dark grays.
+While the above options are the most POPULAR dark gray paint colours, this next section is about the most NEUTRAL dark grays.
 Why aren’t they included above?
-Well, they’re rarely used and this is because the majority of interior finishes NEED gray paint colors with noticeable undertones!
-This doesn’t mean these options aren’t pretty, they’re just not POPULAR.
+Well, they’re rarely used, and this is because the majority of interior finishes NEED gray paint colours with noticeable undertones!
+This doesn’t mean these options aren’t pretty; they’re just not POPULAR.

-I also don’t have full reviews of these colors OR photos to show you simply because I don’t refer to them as often, meaning these are SUPER brief summaries…
+I also don’t have full reviews of these colours OR photos to show you simply because I don’t refer to them as often, meaning these are SUPER brief summaries…

 8. BENJAMIN MOORE ASPHALT CC-548

 Asphalt has an LRV 19.71 and a VERY slight violet undertone.
 This makes it an interesting option for exteriors with roofing, stonework or brickwork that need a more passive approach.
-It’s also an interesting cabinet color when very little undertone is needed.
+It’s also an interesting cabinet colour when little undertone is needed.

 9. BENJAMIN MOORE OVERCOAT CC-544